TheOrderOfPhoenix/ASP.NET/ProjectOrientedSessions/Session00/Session00 Architecture.md

-# Overview of Clean Architecture in an ASP.NET Core Project (by Chat GPT)
+# Overview of Clean Architecture

 Clean Architecture is a software design pattern that promotes separation of concerns, testability, and maintainability.
 It structures an application into layers, ensuring dependencies flow inwards (towards business logic) and that the core logic is independent of frameworks and external dependencies.